apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

        a USB keyboard.

     STATUS:
-    2019-05-04:  Initial display is clean but touchscren input is not yet functional.
+    2019-05-04:  Initial display is clean.
+    2019-05-08:  Logic to iconify and de-iconify the Icon Manager works.
+       I am able to grab the Icon Manager tool bar and move the Icon Manager window.
+However, the movement is not smooth.
+Analyizing the touch- screen input, I can see that Twm4NX is working okay but the touch- screen driver with its polled operation does not provide rapid or precise touch positions.
+So the movement is not smooth.
+It is also difficult to grab the toolbar.

+       The logic to move the Icon Manager Icon does not work at all.

        Left-click main menu functionality is required to test much more.